 Buyers who wish to purchase the entire insurance brokerage operation or just the book of business may be equally interested in retaining staff with producer licenses or strong CSR experience.
 A buyer who intends to continue operating the business at its current location will want to get a sense of the volume of business generated by walk-in customers and know how many years you have left on your lease.

 Make sure you get an insurance business valuation to price your agency appropriately.

 SHOULD I SELL TO A LOCAL INSURANCE AGENCY OWNER?

-SHOULD I USE A BUSINESS BROKER TO HELP ME SELL MY INSURANCE BROKERAGE?
+SHOULD I USE A BUSINESS BROKER TO HELP ME SELL MY INSURANCE Agency?

-Just as you match your clients with the most suitable carriers based on their claims history, risk profile and the carriers’ products so, too, do we introduce insurance brokerage owners to those buyers most likely to present the most attractive offers.
+Just as you match your clients with the most suitable carriers based on their claims history, risk profile, and the carriers’ products, so, too, do we introduce insurance agency owners to those buyers most likely to present the most attractive offers.

-Regardless of whether you intend to exit the business in the next 2-3 years, feel free to contact our insurance specialist with any questions about the sales process or for a preliminary recommendation for an asking price.
+Regardless of whether you intend to exit the business in the next 2-3 years, please contact our insurance specialist with any questions about the sales process or a preliminary recommendation for an asking price.
 We can probably also suggest steps you can take now to enhance the value of your agency when you are ready to sell.
-Please be assured that any information you provide about your business will be kept strictly confidential until such time that you might engage Synergy Business Brokers to represent you and a potential buyer executes a non-disclosure agreement.
+Please be assured that any information you provide about your business will be kept strictly confidential until such time that you might engage Synergy Business Brokers to represent you, and a potential buyer executes a non-disclosure agreement.